 During the 1800s, the pioneering spirit was alive and well.
-Thousands of farmers and their families made the six-month trek along the Oregon Trail, and prospectors ventured out west hoping to strike it rich.
+Thousands of farmers and their families made the six-month trek along the Oregon Trail, and prospectors ventured west, hoping to strike it rich.

 While pioneers from this time are long gone, remnants of their abandoned frontier settlements linger throughout Wyoming, providing a rare glimpse into this bygone era.